By Tom Mula

 “Actors’ Equity Association (“Equity”), founded in 1913, is the U.S. labor union that represents more than 51,000 actors and stage managers, Equity fosters the art of live theatre as an essential component of society and advances the careers of its members by negotiating wages, improving working conditions and providing a wide range of benefits, including health and pension plans.
 Actors’ Equity is a member of the AFL-CIO and is affiliated with FIA, an International organization of performing arts unions. www.actorsequity.org

 A little rain certainly won’t stop us, but should weather conditions look serious enough to cancel or abruptly discontinue a performance, ticket-holders will be able to exchange their tickets for another performance.
-If a call to cancel a performance is made prior to the show starting we will make the announcement on our facebook page.
+If a call to cancel a performance is made prior to the show starting we will make the announcement on our Facebook and/or Instagram page.
 If you have any questions you can call the Box Office at 727.823.7529 or email boxoffice@americanstage.org

 Chairs with no legs will be allowed in the Premium or General Blanket area.
 All other chairs will be sat in the General Chair section.